google/qhbm-library/docs/contributing.md

 ### 7. Pull request

 Pull requests (PRs) are how code gets reviewed and approved.
 Navigate to the [pull request](https://github.com/google/qhbm-library/pulls) page of the library.
-If you have recently pushed to a branch of your fork, there should be a yellow banner, with a button labelled ????.
-Click this button to open the PR interface.
+If you have recently pushed to a branch of your fork, there should be a yellow banner, with a button labelled "Compare & pull request".
+Click this button to open the PR creation interface.

+Edit the title of the PR to describe what the PR accomplishes.
+In the larger "comment" field below, go into more depth on what the PR changes or adds.
+Be sure to tag the issue associated with this PR, using the #<issue number> syntax.

-Request a review from one of the project maintainers:
+Request a review from one of the project maintainers.
+Click the gear on the right next to the "Reviewers" tab.
+Scroll down the list and select any of the following current project maintainers:
 - zaqqwerty

+Then you can click "Create pull request".

-What we are looking for during our review:
+Beyond the checks, here is what we are looking for during our review:

+#### Code correctness
+Does your code resolve the assigned issue?
+If not, is it clear how the code forms a part of such a solution?
+Performance is another aspect we consider when evaluating correctness.

+#### Code structure
+Is your code easy to read?
+To support this, we try to follow the standard [Google open source guidelines](https://google.github.io/styleguide/pyguide.html) for Python code.
+Even within the bounds of the style guide, there can still be more or less clear ways of coding.

-#### Documentation
+#### Comments and Documentation
-Good
+Good documentation helps future programmers understand how to use your feature.
+See [this tutorial](https://realpython.com/documenting-python-code/) for an overview, and see the [style guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for the specific structure we want in our docstrings.

-#### Test coverage
+#### Test new features

 Any new functionality should be unit tested.
-Testing serves many functions:
+The main idea is to demonstrate that your new code does what it claims to do.

+Beyond demonstrating correctness:
-- additional source of information beyond the documentation on how to use your feature
+- Tests are additional sources of information beyond the documentation about how to use your feature.
-- code can be updated in the future with confidence, since good tests will break if code is broken
+- Tests act as guardrails for future code updates.
+Tested code can be updated with confidence, since good tests will break if the tested code gets broken.

-#### Lint

 #### General
 Other things to keep in mind:
 - Maximum PR size of around 300 additional lines is a good general limit.
-Pull requests (PRs) much larger than this should be broken up into smaller PRs.
+Pull requests (PRs) much larger than this should likely be broken up into smaller PRs.
 This makes review easier, and modularity is a sign of a good solution (the ability for it to be understood, thus submitted, in small chunks).
 - Respond to all reviewer comments.
 If you did exactly what was suggested, you can simply say "Done".
 Otherwise, provide a brief description of how you addressed their concern.
-Feel free to respond with clarifying questions or open a discussion.
+Feel free to respond with clarifying questions or to open a discussion instead.
+The purpose of these responses is to ensure you and the reviewer are in agreement about the code before it gets accepted.